runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aeljinn.md

 Less positively, <Given name>'ai is sometimes used as an insult to older nascent 'jinn with the implication of being lesser for not having manifested powers (yet).

 Most High 'jinn do *not* follow these conventions, as they generally predate this aspect of 'jinn culture.

+### Marriage

+Being near-immortal, the traditional "'till death do us part" form of matrimony found in other Ael cultures is a rather larger commitment in 'jinn society.
+As such, they have slightly different customs in this regard.

+The conventional 'jinn equivalent of marriage is a ceremony that focuses on joining the families of the two partners together.
+While 'jinn culture is rather openminded about more casual relationships, 'jinn who have children together are expected to go through this ceremony.

+There is also a much rarer Soul Bonding ceremony, which more closely resembles a traditional marriage for other Ael.
+This ceremony represents an irrevocable bond for life between two 'jinn, and is exceptionally rare.

 ### Ael'jinn Principalities